Heavy-Metal-Gaming/FS-Challenges/Vintage Equipment Challenge/README.md

 ### Gold
 ##### Normal Economy
 -   Finish with 10 million money
--   Own an animal pen (or combination of pens) with at least 200 animals which have been owned for at least 2 seasons
+-   Own an animal pen (or combination of pens) with at least 200 animals which have been owned for at least 2 years
 -   Have received at least 50,000 liters of product from your animals
 -   Have harvested all owned land at least three times
 -   Own at least 21 acres of land
 ##### Hard Economy
 -   Finish with 8 million money
--   Own an animal pen (or combination of pens) with at least 200 animals which have been owned for at least 2 seasons
+-   Own an animal pen (or combination of pens) with at least 200 animals which have been owned for at least 2 years
 -   Have received at least 30,000 liters of product from your animals
 -   Have harvested all owned land at least three times
 -   Own at least 21 acres of land